Rebecca K. Pazdral, MA, DEd, Academic and Pre-Health Advising Supervisor

 This program is focused on assisting individuals who have not already taken the science courses required for admission by health professions schools, and who may benefit from advice and assistance in preparation for a career in the health professions.
 Those interested in medicine, dentistry, veterinary medicine, physical therapy, optometry, and physician assisting have participated successfully in the post-baccalaureate program at Seattle University.

-The post-baccalaureate pre-health certificate program is open to applicants with at least a bachelor’s degree from a regionally accredited program.
-Applicants are expected to have a GPA of at least 3.00 for their overall GPA as well as their science GPA from their undergraduate institution plus any post- baccalaureate course work taken prior to enrollment at Seattle University (or permission of the Pre-Health Advisor).
-In addition, applicants are required to demonstrate the following: completion of high school chemistry, one quarter of college chemistry, or completion of a chemistry prep course, earning a minimum grade of B (3.00), and completion of enough math to qualify to take Calculus 1 their first term in the program or qualify to take the class via placement exam;.
-High school Calculus or AP credit for Calculus is not sufficient to fulfill this requirement.
-Students who completed at least one term of Calculus in their undergraduate program are exempt from this requirement if the course was taken within 5 years prior to the term of matriculation in the certificate program.
+The post-baccalaureate pre-health certificate program is open to applicants with at least a bachelor's degree from a regionally accredited program.
+Applicants are expected to have a GPA of at least 3.00 from their undergraduate institution plus any post-baccalaureate course work taken prior to enrollment at Seattle University (or permission of the Pre-Health Advisor).
+In addition, applicants are required to demonstrate the following as part of their application: completion of high school chemistry or one quarter of college chemistry, earning a minimum grade of B (3.00), within 5 years prior to the term of matriculation in the certificate program; and completion of MATH 1021 and MATH 1022 , or equivalent(s), earning a minimum grade of B (3.00) in each course, within 5 years prior to the term of matriculation in the certificate program.

 Since our program is kept small, applicants must clearly communicate their intentions, motivation, and plans through the application process.
 Applicants will need to complete the Transfer Common Application and Supplemental Application, available through the Office of Admissions.
 Applicants will need to complete the undergraduate transfer application form and provide official transcripts of all college level course work and degrees.
 Additional materials, including a personal statement, resume, and anticipated academic plan, need to be submitted for an application to be considered complete.
 Applications must be received by March 1 to be considered for entrance the following fall quarter and November 1 for winter quarter.